MacroFab/MF_Part_Style_Guide/README.md

  1\.
 Digital grounds will be represented by one pin.
 Same goes for Power and Analog grounds.
 Gounds shall be named GND and Power shall be named VCC.

  2\.
-NC or Non Connection shall be ignored.
+NC or No Connection should not be included in symbol.

  3\.
 Use a “!” at the beginning of the pin name to denote active low states.